MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=hypv></a>Enable the Hyper-V role

 If Hyper-V containers will be deployed, the Hyper-V role needs to be enabled on the container host.
-The Hyper-V role can be installed on Windows Server 2016 or Windows Server 2016 Core using the `Install-WindowsFeature` command.
-If the container host is itself a Hyper-V virtual machine, nested virtualization will need to be enabled first.
-To do so see [Configure nested virtualization]( #nest).
+The Hyper-V role can be installed on Windows Server 2016, or Windows Server 2016 Core using the `Install-WindowsFeature` command.

 ```none
 Install-WindowsFeature hyper-v